Azure/aks-engine/docs/openshift/deploy.md

 INFO[0393] Finished ARM Deployment (openshift-red-1843927849).
 ```

-As well as deploying the cluster, `acs-engine` will output Azure Resource Manager (ARM) templates, SSH keys (only if generated by `acs-engine`) and a node configuration in `_output/openshift-red` directory:
+As well as deploying the cluster, `aks-engine` will output Azure Resource Manager (ARM) templates, SSH keys (only if generated by `aks-engine`) and a node configuration in `_output/openshift-red` directory:

    * `_output/openshift-red/apimodel.json`
    * `_output/openshift-red/azuredeploy.json`